-We also subadvise on an exchange-traded fund (DIVZ) and use it in our managed model portfolios.
+We also subadvise on two exchange-traded funds (DIVZ and IDVZ) and use them in our managed model portfolios.

 We review portfolios at least annually as part of our standard service to you.
 However, we do monitor accounts on a continuous basis and conduct ad hoc reviews if you change your objectives or risk tolerance, upon significant market and economic events, or if we change our investment strategy.